 To catch any unwanted fluid, it is crucial to use a new brake fluid with the right measurement.
 In some cases, you may need a helping hand in this aspect.
 Connect the tube at a far wheel from the master cylinder in the tire’s right rear (RR).

 Begin from the right rear and repeat the same process for the remaining tires.
-Take the cardboard, put it below the jar.
+Take the cardboard, and put it below the jar.

 Step 4: Carefully Run A Check